 For trapped Syrian rescuers, an elaborately planned escape

-By the time they did cross, they were 422.
-One woman went into labor and gave birth by an emergency C-section.
+By the time they crossed, they were 422.
+One woman went into labor, requiring an emergency C-section.
 Her son, Nairouz, came into the world in an open field under the darkness of night just short of the frontier with the Israeli-occupied Golan Heights.

-It was just one moment of drama in a complicated international rescue operation to extract the Syrian volunteer rescuers who work in opposition areas through their country's bitter enemy Israel by bus to reluctant haven in Jordan.
+It was just one moment of drama in a complicated international rescue operation to extract the Syrian volunteer rescuers who work in opposition areas through their country's bitter enemy Israel by bus to a temporary haven in Jordan.

-It was a nail-biting trip through an ongoing conflict to a crossing in one of the most tightly sealed frontiers in the world.
-Up until the last minute, those on the ground were not certain whether the operation would go through.
-Up until the last minute, those on the ground were not certain whether the operation would go through.
+It was a nail-biting trip to a crossing over one of the most tightly sealed frontiers in the world.
+Up until the last minute, those on the ground were uncertain the operation would go through.

 Another nearly 400 people were meant to be pulled out as well.
-Most didn't make it in time to the assembly points, unable to make it through roads fast closing by advancing Syrian forces on one side and expanding Islamic State militants on the other.
+Most didn't make it in time to the assembly points, unable to go through roads that were closing fast by the advancing Syrian forces on one side and the expanding Islamic State militants on the other.

-The operation was conceived by Britain, Germany and Canada, supported by Israel, Jordan, the United States, and the U.N.
-It took an unprecedented level of agreement and coordination — something international players have rarely demonstrated during eight years of war in Syria that has pitted world powers against one another.
+The operation was conceived by Britain, Germany and Canada and supported by Israel, Jordan, the United States and the U.N.
+It took an unprecedented level of agreement and coordination — something international players have rarely demonstrated during eight years of war in Syria that have pitted world powers against one another.

 The rescue of the besieged White Helmets was not without controversy.

-It raised questions about the fate of 3,000 other rescue workers from the group still operating in northern Syria, living with over 1 million other displaced civilians in areas where the opposition is still in control but where the government is expected to target next.
+It raised questions about the fate of 3,000 other White Helmets still operating in opposition-held northern Syria, living with other 1 million other displaced civilians in areas where the government is expected to target next.

-Also, the Syrian government denounced the evacuation as "criminal process" that "smuggled terrorists" whom it blamed for undermining the country's security for years.
-A Syrian Foreign Ministry official repeated his government's accusations that he White Helmets staged and executed chemical attacks to blame them on Damascus.
+The Syrian government denounced the evacuation as a "criminal process" that "smuggled terrorists" whom it blamed for undermining the country's security for years.
+A Syrian Foreign Ministry official repeated his government's accusations that the White Helmets staged and executed chemical attacks to blame Damascus.

-The White Helmets group is an organization of volunteers that since 2013 took on the task of rescuing the survivors and salvaging the dead from the war in opposition-held areas, whether digging them out of rubble of bombed buildings or pulling victims of chemical attacks from site.
-It has had Western backing since its inception, and its work brought it a Nobel Prize nomination.
-It also brought them the hatred of the government because its volunteers helped document atrocities by government forces and their allies — including chemical attacks.
+The White Helmets is an organization of volunteers that since 2013 took on the task of rescuing the survivors and salvaging the dead in war-ravaged held areas, whether digging them from under the rubble of bombed buildings or pulling victims of chemical attacks from site.
+It has had Western backing and funding, and its work brought it a Nobel Prize nomination.
+The government waged a virulent campaign depicting them as agents and terrorists because its volunteers helped document atrocities by government forces and their allies.

 In five years of operations, over 3,000 volunteers saved more than 115,000 lives, according to the White Helmets.
 The cost for the group has been high, with one in four of its volunteers wounded or killed.